kalekdev/uni/semester-1/lineare-algebra/notes.typ

 However, this is still not guaranteed to have a solution, namely when $bold(X)$ doesn't have full rank (can happen quite often for perfectly reasonable samples).
 Furthermore, it is very sensitive to rounding errors.

 ===== QR-Decomposition Method
-This method solves the rounding error issues, although it still only works if $bold(X)$ has full rank (the upper $bold(R)$ matrix has the same rank as the input).
-Quite wasteful data cleaning can be done to ensure these methods are fit for use, hence why singular value decomposition is used much more commonly in practice.
+This method solves the rounding error issues, although it still only works if $bold(X)$ has full rank (the upper reduced $bold(R)$ matrix has the same rank as $bold(X)$ and needs to be invertible to deliver a single solution).
+Wasteful data cleaning would have to be done to ensure these methods are fit for use, therefore why singular value decomposition is used much more commonly in practice.

 We can rewrite $bold(X a &= y)$ using the QR decomposition of $bold(X)$:
 $